Flotomate/product_docs/source/patch-management/deployment-request.rst

 -  Installation of Patches is cancelled in Computers that are yet to receive instructions.

--  Downloading and transfer of Patches to the Shared Drive continues even when the request is archived.
+-  Downloading and transfer of Patches to the File Server continues even when the request is archived.

 View Archived Deployment Requests